What Kansas City lacks for startups

 When I think about Kansas City's tech companies, I picture a barbell.
 All the concept to early growth stage startups on one end, a few growth startups in the middle and a lot of large corporations on the other end.
 These larger companies are mostly just doing more of what someone else did before and trying to make a little more money this time.

-The people that initially grew these companies that are big corporations today probably didn't have another company in KC that needed someone with their knowledge of how to grow a company when they started looking for something new.
-So they left, moved up the ranks, made a lateral move into a similarly large company, or became consultants.
+The people that initially grew these companies probably didn't have another company here that needed someone with their knowledge of how to grow a company at the time (it's been a while now), so they left, moved up the ranks, or became consultants.
 It's been a long time since some of these companies went through their growth phase and some, if not most, of the knowledge you gain from helping to grow a company has an expiration date.
 Things move fast in tech and what worked yesterday isn't guaranteed to work tomorrow, but it is more likely to work than what did 5 or 10 years ago.

 A startup's greatest resource is it's attention.
-And people who have helped grow a startup before can better guide you through which problems need your attention today and which ones can wait till next quarter, next year, or you just plain shouldn't spend time worrying about.
+And people who have grown a startup before can better guide you through which problems need your attention today and which ones can wait till next quarter, next year, or you just plain shouldn't spend time worrying about.

-People who have done it before are also better equipped to teach the people that work with them how to do it for the first time.
-When you've grown part of a company before, you have to spend less time worrying about how to do it for the first time and can spend more time developing your team, refining your knowledge, and passing it on.
+People who have done it before are also better equipped to teach the people they hire and work with how to do it for the first time.
+When you've grown a company before, you have to spend less time worrying about how to do it for the first time and can spend more time developing your team, refining your knowledge, and passing it on.

-The result of having more people who have helped grow companies before would create a virtuous cycle.
-Those people both create more people that have done it before and tend to eventually want to try their hand at starting and growing something on their own.
+This would create a virtuous cycle because then the people who have helped grow a company before both create more people that have done it before and tend to eventually want to try their hand at starting and growing something on their own.

 We are on our way to organically creating this, it just takes time because growing a company takes time.
 They say that to grow and mature a SaaS company it takes 10 years.
 If we can sustain the startup activity of the last few years for the next 10 or so years, we should have a pretty decent knowledge pool of how to create and grow businesses.